DFHack/dfhack/README.rst

 passable floor tile below it, like usual magma workshops do.
 The magma version also needs magma.

+.. admonition:: ISSUE

-**ISSUE**: Since this building is a machine, and machine collapse code cannot be modified, it would collapse over true open space.
+    Since this building is a machine, and machine collapse code cannot be modified, it would collapse over true open space.
     As a loophole, down stair provides support to machines, while being passable, so use them.

 After constructing the building itself, machines can be connected to the edge tiles that look like gear boxes.
 Their exact position is extracted from the workshop raws.

+.. admonition:: ISSUE

-**ISSUE**: Like with collapse above, part of the code involved in machine connection cannot be modified.
+    Like with collapse above, part of the code involved in machine connection cannot be modified.
 As a result, the workshop can only immediately connect to machine components built AFTER it.
     This also means that engines cannot be chained without intermediate short axles that can be built later than both of the engines.

 Operation
 ---------